parclick/api-doc/README.md

 ### <span style="color:#0f6ab4;">`GET`</span> `/v1/vehicle-type`

 This method returns the vehicle type available.
-The vihicle id is required to make a reservation.
+The vehicle id is required to make a reservation.

 ### _Request:_